 Many energy, environment, and human health applications demand precise control over length and time scales of physical and chemical processes.
-While many processes operate at thermodynamic equilibrium and are driven by forces that are thermal in nature (i.e., 'kT'), many biological systems have evolved the use of non-conservative active forces to finely control how quickly, how often, and with what magnitude a physical or chemical process should occur.
-In particular, nature's use of nonequilibrium forces such as division, motility, and adaptive response enable living systems to produce advanced soft materials.
-As chemical engineers, we strive to harness these design rules to enable fine control over the transport phenomena, thermodynamics, and kinetics in processes relevant to human health and industry.
+While many processes operate at thermodynamic equilibrium and are driven by forces that are thermal in nature (i.e., 'kT'), many biological systems have evolved the use of nonequilibrium forces to finely control how quickly, how often, and with what magnitude a physical or chemical process should occur.
+As chemical engineers, we strive to harness these design rules to enable fine control over transport phenomena, thermodynamics, and kinetics.

 Illustration by David S. Goodsell, the Scripps Research Institute